Home » Lifestyle » Meet the Creatives: Abbi Kirsten Collections

 Read on to see how this crafty creative’s calling plays out daily.

-8:00 am -9:00 am: Up and at em!
+8:00 am – 9:00 am: Up and at em!

 “I’m a creature of habit.
-My routines help me achieve my goals.” says Abbi.
-She starts her day by eating a healthy breakfast (gluten free for this Celiac!) and attending first to her customers email questions.
-“Some days I wake up to no messages and others it’s like a waterfall; I suppose that’s the nature of business.”
-Abbi says.
+My routines help me achieve my goals,” says Abbi.
+She starts her day by eating a healthy breakfast (gluten-free for this Celiac!) and attending first to her customer’s email questions.
+“Some days I wake up to no messages and others it’s like a waterfall; I suppose that’s the nature of business,” Abbi says.

-9:00-10:00: Social Media Interactions & Exercise
+9:00 Am – 10:00 Am: Social Media Interactions & Exercise

 Abbi continues the morning routine with taking a walk around her shaded neighborhood.
 “My husband and I just purchased our first home and I am so happy that I can enjoy a brisk shaded walk or a light jog on the sidewalks outside.” says the ex-marathon runner.

 Before jumping into the rest of the morning, Abbi will participate in several Facebook groups, growing her site and supporting other creatives.
-She finishes off by posting any of her most recent paper flower art projects to her Instagram account and Facebook page, often sharing time lapse videos of her most popular template designs.
+She finishes off by posting any of her most recent paper flower art projects to her Instagram account and Facebook page, often sharing time-lapse videos of her most popular template designs.

-10:00 am -12:30 pm: Focusing on Work
+10:00 am – 12:30 pm: Focusing on Work

 Abbi’s daily agenda in her studio rotates between several projects every week.
 Much like the colors in her flowers, balancing her array of projects and responsibilities takes a lot of organization.
-For the most part the mid morning hours focus on writing or crafting new blog posts, shooting and editing new tutorial videos for her popular Youtube channel or fitting in some time to nurture her latest business adventure.
+For the most part, the mid-morning hours focus on writing or crafting new blog posts, shooting and editing new tutorial videos for her popular Youtube channel, or fitting in some time to nurture her latest business adventure.

 “If I have photos to shoot that day I will definitely make time in the morning for that, since the light is best in my studio before noon.
 I believe that lighting is always half the battle to achieving good images.”
 Abbi says.